-It’s because of this new reality of online crime that, today, we will talk about four tools to prevent digital fraud.
-We hope that you’ll use them to unlock borderless growth in the safest and most reliable way possible.
+Because of this new reality of online crime, we will talk about four tools to prevent digital fraud today.
+We hope you'll use them to unlock borderless growth most safely and reliably as possible.

 “If your company spends more on coffee than on cybersecurity.
 It will most likely be hacked…” Eric S.Raymond.